 We expect the remaining tuning parameters will typically not be adjusted by the user.
 We summarize our recommendations: \bitems \item \textbf{initial learning rate $\learningrate_{0}$:} When using adaptive methods such as RMSProp or Adam, the initial learning rate can essentially be set in a problem-independent manner.
 We use $\learningrate_{0} = 0.3$ in all of our experiments.
 If using non-adaptive methods, a line search rule such as the one proposed in \citet{Zhang:2020:SALSA} could be used to find a good initial learning rate. \item \textbf{minimum window size $W_{\min}$:} We recommend taking $W_{\min} = 200$ so that that each of the split-$\widehat{R}$ values are based on at least 100 samples. \item \textbf{small iteration number $\iterate_0$:} The value of $\iterate_0$ should represent a number of iterations the user considers to be fairly small (that is, not requiring too much computational effort).
 We use $\iterate_0 = 5 W_\mathrm{min} = 1000$ for our experiments, but it could be adjusted by the user. \item \textbf{initial iterate average relative error threshold $\varepsilon_0$:} We recommend scaling $\veps_0$ with $\xi$ since more accurate iterate averages are required for sufficiently accurate symmetrized KL estimates.
-Therefore, we take $\veps_0 = \xi$ by default. \item \textbf{adaptation factor $\rho$:} We recommend taking $\rho = 0.5$ because having smaller $\rho$ value could lead to a few $\delta_{\epochnum}$ values to estimate $C$ and $\biaspower$ and having larger $\rho$ value will make algorithm too slow. \item \textbf{Monte Carlo samples $M$:} We find that $M=10$ provides a good balance between gradient accuracy and computational burden but the performance is fairly robust to the choice of $M$ as long as it is not too small. \eitems
+Therefore, we take $\veps_0 = \xi$ by default. \item \textbf{adaptation factor $\rho$:} We recommend taking $\rho = 0.5$ because using a smaller $\rho$ value could lead to too few $\delta_{\epochnum}$ values for the estimation of $C$ (and $\biaspower$) and using a larger $\rho$ value would make the algorithm too slow. \item \textbf{Monte Carlo samples $M$:} We find that $M=10$ provides a good balance between gradient accuracy and computational burden but the performance is fairly robust to the choice of $M$ as long as it is not too small. \eitems